Nagasaki45/watson-streaming/README.rst

    - Visit the `IBM Watson projects`_ page.
    - Choose your project.
-   - Copy the credentials to ``credentials.json`` in the current working directory.
+   - Copy the credentials to ``credentials.json`` somewhere on your computer.

 3. ``pip install watson-streaming`` and you are ready to go!